Acquiring bank

 An acquiring bank (also known simply as an acquirer) is a bank or financial institution that processes credit or debit card payments on behalf of a merchant.
-The acquirer allows merchants to accept credit card payments from the card-issuing banks within a card association, such as Visa, MasterCard, Discover, China UnionPay, American Express.
+The acquirer allows merchants to accept credit card payments from card issuers such as Visa, MasterCard, Discover, China UnionPay, American Express.

 The acquiring bank enters into a contract with a merchant and offers it a merchant account.
 This arrangement provides the merchant with a line of credit.
 Under the agreement, the acquiring bank exchanges funds with issuing banks on behalf of the merchant and pays the merchant for its daily payment-card activity's net balance — that is, gross sales minus reversals, interchange fees, and acquirer fees.
 Acquirer fees are an additional markup added to association interchange fees by the acquiring bank, and those fees vary at the acquirer's discretion.

 Risks

 The acquiring bank accepts the risk that the merchant will remain solvent.
 The main source of risk to the acquiring bank is fund reversals.
 Consumers can trigger the reversal of funds in three ways: